Collateapp/CollateFileFormat/README.md

 ## Notebooks

+A Notebook is any directory directly nested under the main Collection directory.

+_The naming convention was removed 4/27/2017._
+_Going forward, Collate will still read notes and notebooks with the old format and will not convert them.
+However, any new notes and notebooks will not be constrained._
-A Notebook is a directory with a `.notebook` suffix and is nested immediately under a Collection.
+~~A Notebook is a directory with a `.notebook` suffix and is nested immediately under a Collection.
 They can only contain the characters `a-zA-Z0-9-` (alpha-numeric characters and the character "-").
 Spaces are not allowed.
 It must end in `.notebook`.
-For example: `Moms-recipes.notebook` or `99-bottles-of-beer.notebook`.
+For example: `Moms-recipes.notebook` or `99-bottles-of-beer.notebook`.~~

-Valid: `This-is-a-notebook-1234.notebook`
+~~Valid: `This-is-a-notebook-1234.notebook`
 Invalid: `This is a notebook.notebook`
 Invalid: `This_is_a_notebook.notebook`
-Invalid: `This-is-a-notebook!.notebook`
+Invalid: `This-is-a-notebook!.notebook`~~

+A notebook is any directory immediately nested under the main Collection.

 ## Notes

+A note is any directory directly nested under a notebook and second child of the Collection directory

+_The naming convention was removed 4/27/2017._
+_Going forward, Collate will still read notes and notebooks with the old format and will not convert them.
+However, any new notes and notebooks will not be constrained._
-Notes are directories and direct children of Notebooks.
+~~Notes are directories and direct children of Notebooks.
 Like Notebooks, directory names may only contain alpha-numeric characters a-zA-Z0-9 and the hyphen `-` character.
 It must end in `.note`.
-For example: `Holiday-shopping-list.note` or `10-places-to-visit.note`.
+For example: `Holiday-shopping-list.note` or `10-places-to-visit.note`.~~

 ## Note Files

 A Note File is a markdown file with suffix `.md` which is nested immediately under a Note.

+_The naming convention was removed 4/27/2017._
-As convention, Collate names Note files the same as notes, just with a `.md` extension instead of `.note`.
+~~As convention, Collate names Note files the same as notes, just with a `.md` extension instead of `.note`.~~

 A note file has two parts, the frontmatter containing the machine readable metadata and the note body which contains the contents of the note.